 Session Four: Assessing your training program

-The specific dates are yet to be set, you are invited to book in for all 4 sessions, or a single session.
+Dates for 2019 will be posted towards the end of 2018, you are invited to book in for all 4 sessions, or a single session.
 Each session will run on a Wednesday and then repeated on a Saturday, you can choose your preferred session, both sessions will run from 10 am - 1 pm.

 The cost of the workshop is: